 A minimum of 50 cumulative hours in two or more settings prior to application (review the description of this requirement in the "How do I apply?" section of this web page).

 Specific prerequisite courses are required for the entry-level MAOT and OTD programs; review the next section for details.

 Prerequisite courses must be completed with grade of C or higher (Pass/Fail or S/U grading is not acceptable), with a cumulative prerequisite GPA of 3.2 or higher on a 4.0 scale.
 Only one prerequisite course may be repeated one time for an acceptable grade.

-Applicants for summer 2020 must have six prerequisite courses completed at the time of application.
+Applicants must have six prerequisite courses completed at the time of application.
 Of those six courses, at least two must be in anatomy, physiology, or statistics.
 The remaining two prerequisite courses must be completed prior to the beginning of the graduate program.
 Courses "in progress" at the time of application will not count toward the minimum of six completed.

 It is strongly recommended that all prerequisite courses be completed within the past ten years.